 Click here to check out my Grammar Games and Math Games on my TPT store!

-Another way that you can easily gift students something is to have them select something from your surprise box.
-A surprise box is similar to a treasure box, except students can’t see what’s inside!
+Alternatively, let students pick a prize from your surprise box.
+A surprise box is similar to a treasure box, except students can’t see what’s inside.
+It’s such a fun twist!
 The prizes inside are a surprise.

 Check out this post to learn more about implementing surprise boxes in your classroom.